teohxuen/website/content/report/final_report.md

 |    112.47    |    30    |  3.749  |       -0.128       |
 ##### Table 19: Changes in Pressure and Temperature of Battery Hull B

-By feeding various data to the BTB, we are able to simulate a leaking hull, leading to an alert sent to the Telegram Channel.
+By feeding various data to the BTB, a simulated leak scenario was tested to verify detection logic.
+This lead to an alert sent to the Telegram Channel.

 ![Telegram Channel Reporting a Possible Leak](ratio.png)
 ##### Figure 33: Telegram Channel Reporting a Possible Leak in PMB2